arav06/qilo/README.md

 ### Modules

-* QPing: Pings IP addresses specified in the list.
-Can be used in the command input, by simply typing 'qping'
+* Qping: Pings IPs specified in the list by typing 'qping' in the input

+* Qclear: Clears your terminal by typing 'qclear'

+* Qhelp: Displays the help menu by typing 'qhelp'

+* QSys: Displays the System Information for all hosts by typing 'qsys'

 ### Installation